AndreeSalazar/Omega-Visual-Web/README.md

 A language switcher is available in the navbar.
 The selected language is saved in `localStorage` and persists across sessions.

-### Adding Translations

-Edit `lib/i18n.ts` to add or modify translations.
-The structure follows a nested object pattern for easy organization.

 ## 📄 License & Copyright